3kh0/ext-remover/README.md

 4. Now visit `tinyurl.com/AddSession` or [this link](https://accounts.google.com/signin/v2/identifier?hl=en&continue=https%3A%2F%2Fwww.google.com%2F&ec=GAlAmgQ&flowName=GlifWebSignIn&flowEntry=AddSession)
 5. Add your **SCHOOL** account back.
 It WILL NOT WORK if you add a home account back.
 This is just so you can still access Google Drive, YouTube, and any Google service.
 6. All extensions should stop working.
-7. Note that you have to repeat this every time you restart or sign out.
+7. Note that you must repeat this every time you restart or sign out.
 8. If your Chrome version is `v112`, this exploit will no longer work, the bypass to this is listed further on.
 Visit`chrome://settings/resetProfileSettings` click current settings, and it'll open a blank page, on that page run
 ```js
 javascript:opener.chrome.send("TurnOffSync");